-To answer one must fully understand there are two main components of a project that influence what you can build: scope (what you are building) and budget (cost of building: called hard costs, and soft costs: architects’ fees, surveys, application fees etc.) To know what the scope is -one has to identify the budget early in the process.
+To answer, one must fully understand there are two main components of a project that influence what you can build: scope (what you are building) and budget (cost of building: called hard costs, and soft costs: architects’ fees, surveys, application fees etc.) To know how much one can build and afford -one has to identify the budget early in the process.
 So many times we need to “back into” the scope via the budget that is available.
 Why bother designing something that is unaffordable? http://seconarchitect.com/bidding-mistakes-for-the-hayseed/

-Among the first budgeting questions I get asked during an initial project interview is “What’s this going to cost?”.
+Among the first budgeting questions I get asked during an initial project interview is “What’s this going to cost, and how can we lower that?”.
 My response of course is to find out the following -before answering:

 Where is it located?